oceanprotocol-archive/OEPs/7/README.md

 * Associate to the DID a mapping of key-value attributes to be stored as new entries of a smart contract variable

 * Emit events associated to the DID.
 Events works pretty well as a kind of cost effective storage.
 This is the recommended approach.

+Contract Events are a useful feature for storing data from smart contracts exclusively for off-chain use.

 Here a draft **DIdRegistry** implementation: